opensafely/COMPARES-vaccines/README.md

 # Study details

-*A Common Analytic Protocol to compare the safety and effectiveness of Covid-19 vaccines in England using OpenSAFELY*
+*COMPARES-vaccines: a COMmon Protocol for the Analysis of Relative Effectiveness and Safety of Covid-19 vaccine products*

-This repository contains analytic code for a Common Analytic Protocol, applicable to a chosen Covid-19 vaccination campaign in England, to make head-to-head comparisons between the vaccine products used in that campaign.
+This repository contains analytic code for a common analytic protocol, applicable to a chosen Covid-19 vaccination campaign in England, to make head-to-head comparisons between the vaccine products used in that campaign.

 TODO: The protocol is available here:...